We independently score every subscription. We may earn a commission through links — it never changes our picks.

 • Only three simultaneous streams on the base plan.

-The Runner-Up: Hulu + Live TV
+The runner-up: is Hulu + Live TV a better value?

-Hulu + Live TV earns its spot because it bundles on-demand streaming โ€” including Disney+ and ESPN+ โ€” into the same monthly bill, which makes the math work out surprisingly well if you'd be subscribing to those anyway.
-The live TV layer is competent: good local coverage, solid channel count, and 50 hours of cloud DVR on the base tier (unlimited for an extra fee).
+Hulu + Live TV earns its spot because it bundles on-demand streaming — including Disney+ and ESPN — into the same monthly bill, which makes the math work out surprisingly well if you'd be subscribing to those anyway.
+The live TV layer is competent: good local coverage, a solid channel count, and unlimited cloud DVR (recordings kept for up to nine months) standard on every plan.
+The base plan runs about $89.99/month with ads, or $99.99/month for the ad-free on-demand tier (as of June 2026).

-Hulu โ€” Experience Index
+Hulu — Experience Index

 Composite pending (not enough cells)